Choosing DTE Buckets in Options Research

 Compare Buckets With The Same Fill Policy

-DTE tests should keep the fill model stable.
-If one bucket uses quote-strict ask entry and another uses bar-close fallback, the comparison is not about DTE anymore.
-It is about execution policy.
+If one bucket uses quote-strict ask entry and another uses bar-close fallback, the comparison is about execution policy, not DTE.

 Also compare trade count and concentration.
 A bucket that wins because of two outsized days may be less useful than a lower-return bucket with broader support.